SecretFox/TeleportThingy/README.md

 # TP
-Add Favorite(/Unfavorite) and Hide(/Show) buttons to region teleport window.
+Adds Favorite(/Unfavorite) and Expand(/Collapse) buttons to region teleport window.
 Favorite will move the teleport entry to "Favorites" category at the top.
-Hide will set the selected zone to not expand when opening the teleport window.
+Hide/Collapse will let you decide which teleport regions are expanded when opening the window
 [![example](example.png "example")](https://raw.githubusercontent.com/SecretFox/TeleportThingy/master/example.png)